healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 The pan has a **marble coating** (comprises resin) which is much more durable than Teflon.
 During testing, we found that this skillet was surprisingly the **easiest** one to clean.
 Its patterning doesn’t make the coating more susceptible to breaking and peeling, but all the same you should avoid using metal utensils or scrubbers.

+4\.
+Best Medium Size: GreenLife Electric Skillet 5QT

+*   Fast heating times
+*   Well-rounded performance
+*   Ceramic non-stick coating
+*   High build quality
+*   Light in weight

+*   Not suitable for deep-frying

+Our best 3 electric skillets are all large-sized, so we felt compelled to add the best medium-sized option.
+And, the GreenLife Ceramic Non-Stick Electric Skillet CC003725-002 fits the bill with its great cooking performance and **excellent coating**.

+This skillet preheated to 350°F in just **1 min 58 sec** and to 400°F in **2 min 36 sec**.
+This was significantly faster than the top 3 due to its smaller surface area and despite a lower power draw.

+The pancakes we cooked were **moist**, **fluffy**, and **golden brown** but with a slightly darker edge from the pan’s heating element (8/10).
+The steak had a **good crust** but the meat lacked the tenderness that our top three skillets produced (7.5/10).

+The GreenLife skillet has a ceramic non-stick coating free of PFAS (which includes PTFE or Teflon), PFOA, lead, and cadmium, thus staying true to their brand name reputation.

+In addition to the turquoise exterior, the pan’s interior has a **shiny surface** making it a lovely-looking piece in your kitchen.
+We had an easy time hand-cleaning this skillet, but you can just pop it in the dishwasher.

+5\.
+Best Small: Nesco 8 inch Electric Skillet

+*   Extremely fast preheating
+*   Excellent heat distribution
+*   Sizzling hot pan
+*   Good capacity to size ratio

+*   Teflon non-stick coating
+*   Pan not dishwasher-safe
+*   Anti-slip pads can be improved

+If you’re looking for a compact electric skillet, then this Nesco Non-Stick Electric Skillet ES-08 is our best choice for **a single living space**.
+At just 8 inches, this one is all about  performance and not so much design or convenient features.

+The skillet has the **most even heat distribution** out of all our tested units, possibly thanks to the small surface area.
+The average temperature difference was only **4.1%**, earning the Nesco a 9.2/10.

+This skillet preheats faster than the GreenLife despite a much lower low power draw.
+It only took **1 min 24 sec** to preheat to 350°F and needed only an additional **30 seconds** to reach 400°F.

+Unfortunately, our pancakes got a bit too dark too fast, especially around the edges right where the heating element is.
+The pancake was still fluffy but it retained a bit too much moisture to be anywhere near first rate (6/10).

+The higher temperature spikes turned out to be good for getting that good **deep amber colored crust** when searing steaks.
+However, the meat went slightly above medium-rare and wasn’t as juicy as it could have been (7.5/10).

+The pan’s deep enough to submerge one pack of instant ramen, which a college student may appreciate.
+Although the lid is dishwasher-safe, the pan itself is not but the non-stick coating makes it easy enough to clean.

 Honorable Mentions
 ------------------